rdbliss/rdbliss.github.io/_posts/2019-01-21-solving-a-recurrence-with-boundary-conditions-on-difference-table.md

    function](https://en.wikipedia.org/wiki/M%C3%B6bius_function) in number
    theory, which is famous for inverting sums over integer divisors.)

-3. Sequences are uniquely determined by the first entry in every row of its difference table.
+3. Sequences are uniquely determined by the first entry in every row of their difference tables.